quattervals/ebc_instructions/README.md

   - in WSL, or real Linux
 - 3-way-diff-capable editor
   - VS Code, Meld, ...
-- cli editor: e.g. vim, nano, emacs
+- CLI editor: e.g. vim, nano, emacs
+- Useful VS Code extensions
+  - `mhutchie.git-graph`
+  - `yzhang.markdown-all-in-one`

 ### Configurations

 - It is useful to be able to do things in a CLI editor.
 For example when renaming commits or rebasing.
   - choose your CLI editor with `git config --global core.editor <your_favourite_cli_editor>`
   - editors could be vim, nano, emacs. nano has a gentle learning curve.